Researches

 Design, development and evaluation of c-Si photovoltaic cells

 Developments of next-generation crystalline-Si (c-Si) photovoltaic cells include several structural or electrical parameters as the structures become much complex.
 Next-generation c-Si photovoltaic cells include PERC (Passivated Emitter and Rear Cell), IBC (Interdigitated Back Contact), SHJ (Silicon Hetero-Junction), TOPCon (Tunnel Oxide Passivated Contact) technologies.
 Also, bifacial structure enables to enhance output powers by absorbing both the forwarded light and ground-reflected light simultaneously.
-Our method establishes high-reliable cell simulation modelings based on realistic cells to enable to optimize or reveal cell characteristics.
+My method establishes high-reliable cell simulation modelings based on realistic cells to enable to optimize or reveal cell characteristics.

 Semiconductor Piezoresistance